austinvernsonger/Robert-Morris-University---Project-Management/chapter-1.md

 Learning Outcomes
 =================

-After studying this chapter, the learner should be able to:
+After studying this chapter, the you should be able to:

 -   Define what a project is